paradicms/paradicms.github.io/docs/tutorials/edit-directory.md

 ### Next steps

-You now have a Markdown directory with data about a `Collection`, `Image`, `Person`, and `Work`.
-From here you can enter more data, following the [ontology reference](/docs/reference/ontology), or use the data you've entered to generate a website by following the appropriate [tutorial](/docs/tutorials/markdown-ssg).
+You now have a directory with data about a `Collection`, `Image`, `Person`, and `Work`.
+From here you can enter more data, following the [ontology reference](/docs/reference/ontology), or use the data you've entered to generate a website by following the appropriate [tutorial](/docs/tutorials/directory-ssg).